likai1993/likai1993.github.io/_pages/about.md

 Currently, my research group focuses on understanding and hardening the security of largely deployed Blockchains such as Ethereum and Bitcoin.

- **I am always looking for self-motivated students to work on system security.
+ **I am always looking for self-motivated students to work on system and network security.
 If you are interested, please send me an email with your CV and transcripts!**